pantrypoints/sp/content/en/research/countries/china/xi/chapter-11b.md

 be modernized, the common prosperity of all the people will be basically realized, and the Chinese people will enjoy a happier and healthier life.
-The task goal of social construction at a new starting point established by the 19th National Congress of the Communist Party of China demonstrates the Party's strong historical responsibility and the Party's ambition to promote China's social progress.
+The task goal of social construction at a new starting point established by the 19th National Congress of the CCP demonstrates the Party's strong historical responsibility and the Party's ambition to promote China's social progress.

 To achieve such a task goal, we must always adhere to the principled position of putting the interests